allanbunch/mindmark/README.md

 <span style="color: #F9DC5C;">**</span> Recommended! 💯

+### However! ℹ️

+While it's all fun and games to chat with your AI perosna, it's important to remember that there's a hidden player in the background - the context window.
+What's a context window, you ask?
+Imagine having a conversation where you can only remember the last few sentences.
+That's the challenge our AI friend is up against!

+Here's a tip!
+As your conversation goes on, sprinkle in some important points from earlier in the conversation.
+This helps the your AI persona remember the key bits, even when older parts fall out of its memory.

+And there you have it!
+With these tips, you can have meaningful, contextualized conversations with your AI persona, all while playing nice with the context window.
+Happy chatting!

 ## Can I Contribute? 🙋‍♂️

 Absolutely!
-I'd love to see your contributions.
+I'd love to see the personas you come up with.
 Just fork the repo, make your changes, and send me a pull request.
 I'll be sure to check it out!

 ## Got Questions? 🗣️